sbruch/bruch/profile.md

 <div class="callout-orange" markdown="1">
 <div class="with-margin" markdown="1">
-**Bio**: I completed my Ph.D. in Computer Science at the University of Maryland, College Park in 2013.
+**Bio**: Sebastian Bruch completed his Ph.D. in Computer Science at the University of Maryland, College Park in 2013.
-My research since has centered around probabilistic data structures and approximate algorithms for retrieval, efficient and effective algorithms for learning-to-rank, and stochastic ranking functions.
+He is fundamentally interested in exploring the utility of noise and uncertainty in producing order, efficiency, fairness, and other desirable properties in decision making processes.
+Concretely, his research centers around probabilistic data structures and approximate algorithms for retrieval; efficient and effective algorithms for learnt ranking functions;
+and stochastic ranking policies and decision making.

-I'm the author of "Foundations of Vector Retrieval" and the co-author of "Efficient and Effective Tree-based and Neural Learning to Rank."
+Sebastian is the author of “Foundations of Vector Retrieval” and the co-author of “Efficient and Effective Tree-based and Neural Learning to Rank.”

-My works have appeared in leading Information Systems journals including ACM TOIS, IEEE TKDE, and FnT in IR.
-I've also contributed to the proceedings of and served on the program committees of premier IR and data mining conferences including SIGIR, WSDM, SIGKDD, and the Web Conference.
-I'm presently serving as an Associate Editor for the ACM TOIS journal.
+His published works have appeared in leading Information Systems journals including ACM TOIS, IEEE TKDE, and FnT in Information Retrieval (IR).
+He has also contributed to the proceedings of and served on the program committees of premier IR and data mining conferences including SIGIR, WSDM, SIGKDD, and the Web Conference.

-After nearly a decade in industry, I returned to academia in 2024 and am currently a Senior Research Scientist at the Northeastern University in Boston, MA, United States.
+After nearly a decade in industry, Sebastian returned to academia in 2024 and is currently a Senior Research Scientist at the Northeastern University in Boston, MA.
+He is additionally serving as an Associate Editor for the ACM TOIS journal.
 </div>
 </div>